Current & Coming to NOTA

 247 N. Goodman, “The Carnegie”

-This building, across Goodman Street from Anderson Alley Artists/CITY Newspaper, was being renovated by developer Gary Stern (owner of Village Gate) into offices.
-After suffering a catastrophic fire on January 27th, the building that was once a part of the University of Rochester campus has been torn down and the site will be redeveloped.
+This building, across Goodman Street from Anderson Alley Artists/CITY Newspaper, was being renovated by Stern Properties (owner of Village Gate) into offices.
+After suffering a catastrophic fire, the building that was once a part of the University of Rochester campus has been torn down, and the new luxury apartment building being constructed in its place is scheduled to be complete in summer of 2019.

 Inner Loop Transformation